Mobile Settings

 not by the amount of time you're connected).

-On it's own, GPRS doesn't do anything.
+On its own, GPRS doesn’t do anything.
 You need think of it as WAP-over-GPRS,

 or picture-messaging-over-GPRS.
 Again - you can't mix, so don't try